 - Photography and/or Videography

-Some things are more important than others, especially if you need to stay within a budget.
+Some things are more important than others, especially if you need to stay within a wedding budget.
 So make sure to check this list against your list of priorities (if there’s anything you decided to skip, cross it off of this top 10 list).
 Better yet, click here to download your worksheet to get a more thorough list of wedding vendors – and I’ll help you decide which ones to hire and in what order to hire them.

 You’ll notice that some items depend on others.
-For example, you can’t hire a caterer until you have a date, time and location.
+For example, you can’t hire a caterer until you have a wedding date, time and location.
 That means you’ll need a venue before you can hire the caterer.
 To be most effective, make sure to hire vendors in the right order so that you can keep the ball rolling.

 Quick Tip: If you don’t know where to start, start with the venue – almost everything else depends on your venue.